Please read all of the information below before registering. The registration link is at the bottom. I hope to see you in class.

 What You’ll Need

-- A computer or smart phone or tablet with Internet access (ability to login to Zoom)
+- A computer or tablet with Internet access (ability to login to Zoom)

 - A few hours outside of class to work on exercises

 - A great attitude and a desire to learn

 Monday evenings – 8:00 p.m. – 10:00 p.m.
 EST – Classes are delivered online, in a LIVE and video recorded format.
 There will be Thursday and/or Saturday – Q&A sessions which will be scheduled with the group.

 $175 – registration deadline March 16, 2023.
 Payment plan available.
 Reserve your seat with a $100 deposit.
 Final payment due March 22, 2023.

 $200 – Late registration deadline March 22, 2023.
 No payment plan.

 - 3,000 word critique of your project – $65 (discounted 60%)

 - 50-minute coaching session $25 (full price $90)

 Note – Deadline to pay for Add-ons is April 15th.
 Services must be used by October 30, 2023 unless other arrangements are made to extend the time.